 Custom Brand Manager / Extended Enterprise

 Tovuti’s brand manager allows you to create multiple front-facing websites and multiple learner portals, style them completely separately and attach them to different domains or subdomains.
-Need different portals for different branches, different channel partners, different sub-brands, different clients?
+Need different portals for different branches, different channel partners, different sub-brands, and different clients?
 Our brand manager allows you to completely customize and white-label your learning experience, no matter how many different audiences you cater to.

 Customizable Login Pages